saitamasahil/Linux-App-Manager-eXtended/README.md

 - Start LAMX with `./lamx`.
 - Type the number of the menu option you want and press Enter.
-- For installing, uninstalling, or updating LAMX itself, use option 15 in the main menu.
+- For installing, uninstalling, or updating LAMX itself, use the LAMX System Management option in the main menu.
+- You can only use the uninstall and update options after installing LAMX systemwide.
 - After installing systemwide, you can simply type `lamx` in any terminal to start the app.
-- For help or more information, use option 14.
+- For help or more information, use the Help/About option in the menu.

 ## Notes